Bhajan1110/Datasets/README.md

 # Datasets
-You can find some useful dataset in there for practice/learning purpose.
+You can find some useful datasets in there for practice/learning purposes.